Club Calendar 2024-2025

 October

-(Zoom meeting) We'll discuss fall foliage images in an open, supportive way.
+(Click here for Zoom meeting link) We'll discuss images in an open, supportive way.
 Images are not judged or scored.
-All members are encouraged to submit one fall foliage image.
+All members are encouraged to submit one image.

 • Images must be in JPEG/JPG format and sized to a maximum width of 1920px, and max height 1080px.